prof-rossetti/nyu-info-2335-201706/notes/programming-languages/python/packages/pytest.md

 After your repository meets these conventions, you should be able to load application from within your test without invoking parts of it what would prompt users for input.

 > NOTE: the `pytest` docs say you shouldn't need to also add a `tests/__init__.py` file, but your professor found the need to do so in order to suppress load errors.

+Once you have setup the example, run `pytest` from the repository's root directory.